 Helping a young person with OCD in school

 The best way to help a pupil in school with OCD is to ensure they are getting effective treatment from the local Child and Adolescent Mental Health Service.
-This is most likely to be a psychologist or psychiatrist, and you may be able to help by devising strategies with the health professional who is working with them.
+This is most likely to be a psychologist or psychiatrist, and help may be able to be given by devising strategies with the health professional who is working with them.

 A final word